 3. Vintgar Gorge

 The Gorge, in my opinion, is unmissable.
-It is the most spectacular, breathtaking and magical place I’ve even been to.
-Its cliffs, deep emerald coloured rapid river, lush unspoilt nature and the largest waterfall in Slovenia are all intended to impress!
+It is the most spectacular, breathtaking and magical place I’ve ever been to.
+Its cliffs, deep emerald-coloured rapid river, lush unspoilt nature and the largest waterfall in Slovenia are all intended to impress!

-The 1.6-kilometre long and 250-metres deep gorge is carved by Radovna River amidst the glorious vertical walls of Hom and Boršt hills.
+The 1.6-kilometre long and 250-metre deep gorge is carved by the Radovna River amidst the glorious vertical walls of Hom and Boršt hills.

-After approximately 1h of walking you will reach the end of the path with a mighty 13-metres high Šum waterfall (literally, ‘noisy waterfall’).
+After approximately 1 hour of walking, you will reach the end of the path with a mighty 13-metre high Šum waterfall (literally, ‘noisy waterfall’).

-Vintgar Gorge is located approximately 4 kilometres north-west from Bled, so it’s an easy drive from there.
-Park your car in a parking lot conveniently located just a short walk from the entrance (€5 per car) and head to the booth to purchase tickets (car park can fill up quite quickly so in high season, so you might be turned away; it’s good to visit in the off-peak times, like early mornings or afternoons).
-Price of the adult ticket is €15, student/senior €10.
+Vintgar Gorge is located approximately 4 kilometres northwest of Bled, so it’s an easy drive from there.
+Park your car in a parking lot conveniently located just a short walk from the entrance (€5 per car) and head to the booth to purchase tickets (car park can fill up quite quickly in high season, so you might be turned away; it’s good to visit in the off-peak times, like early mornings or afternoons).
+The price of the adult ticket is €15, student/senior €10.